The Opacity of Backbones: Results

 The above at a casual glance might suggest that the weakening of the frequency claims between the most frequently hard problems in $\npcapconp$ and our problems is a ``mere'' changing of a constant.
 In some sense it is, but constants that are standing on the shoulders of exponents have more of a kick than constants sitting on the ground floor.
 And so as a practical matter, the difference in the actual numbers when one substitutes in for them can be large.
 On the other hand, polynomial-time reductions sit at the heart of computer science's formalization of its problems, and density distortions from $n$ to $n^\epsilon$ based on the stretching of reductions are simply inherent in the standard approaches of theory, since those are the distortions one gets due to polynomial-time reductions being able to stretch their inputs to length $n^{1/\epsilon}$, i.e., polynomially.
 For example, it is well known that if $B$ is an NP-complete set, then for every $\epsilon > 0$ it hold that $B$ is polynomial-time isomorphic (which is theoretical computer science's strongest standard notion of them being ``essentially the same problem'') to some set $B'$ that contains at most $2^{n^\epsilon}$ strings at each length $n$.

 Simply put, the ``almost'' in our ``almost as frequent'' claims is the natural, strong claim, judged by the amounts of slack that in theoretical computer are considered innocuous.
 And the results do give insight into how much the density does or does not change, e.g., the first above example shows that quasi-polynomial lower bounds on error frequency remain quasi-polynomial lower bounds on error frequency.
 However, on the other hand, there is a weakening, and even though it is in a ``constant,'' that constant is in an exponent and so can alter the numerical frequency quite a bit.\footnote{ In reality, how nastily small will the ``$\epsilon$'' be? {}From looking inside the proofs of the results and thinking hard about the lengths of the formulas involved in the proofs (and resulting from the ``Galil'' version of Cook-Karp-Levin's Theorem that we will be discussing in the next section), one can see that $\epsilon$'s value is primarily controlled by the running time of the NP machines for the NP sets $B$ and $\overline{B}$ from the theorems of this section.
-If those machines run in time around $n^k$, then $\epsilon$ will vary, viewed as a function of $k$, roughly as (some constant times) the inverse of $k$.}
+If those machines run in time $\bigo(n^q)$, then $\epsilon$ will vary, viewed as a function of $q$, roughly as (some constant times) the inverse of $q$.
+For the particular case of Theorem~\ref{t:frequency-hard-value}, for example, our coming proof will make it clear that, where $q$ is as just stated, for any $\delta > 0$ one can make the $\epsilon$ in the theorem's $h(n^\epsilon)$ be $\frac{1}{q} - \delta$, i.e., the theorem's lower bound is $h(n^{\frac{1}{q} - \delta})$.
+Indeed, the penultimate paragraph of that proof will actually establish---in the text immediately before it simplifies by introducing $\delta$---a slightly stronger bound, namely, that there will be a constant $c>0$ (related to not just the degree of but also the multiplicative constant of the running-time bound on the NP machines for $B$ and $\overline{B}$) such that the lower bound the theorem is speaking of can be taken as $h(c \, n^{\frac{1}{q}})$.}